The Ayurvedic Perspective on Coffee

 Switch to an Herbal Coffee

-Herbal coffee doesn’t contain actual coffee—it’s a combination of bitter herbs, like chicory root and carob, that mimics the taste.
-Though you can find versions with herbs that help to increase energy, herbal coffees are really about bringing you a coffee flavor in a non-acidic way.
-These are great options for pitta and kapha dosha, yet the bitterness may be too cooling for some vatas.
+Herbal coffee doesn’t contain actual coffee—it’s typically a combination of bitter herbs that mimic the taste, bringing you a coffee-like flavor in a non-acidic way.
+These are great options for pitta and kapha dosha, and can benefit vata as long as the blend isn't too heavy on the bitter herbs.

 Opt for Black or Green Tea